NixOS/rfcs/rfcs/0146-meta-categories.md

 # Future work
 [future]: #future-work

-- Create a team to manage categorization-related issues, including but not limited to:
+Given the typical complexities that arise from categorization, and expecting that regular maintainers are not expected to understand its minuteness, it is strongly recommended the creation of a team entrusted to manage issues related to categorization, including but not limited to:

+- Update documentation.
 - Curate the categories.
-  - Update documentation.
 - Update Continuous Integration.
+- Integrate categorization over the current codebase.

 # References
 [references]: #references